bokmann/fullcalendar-rails/README.md

 ## Versioning

-I am going to version this gem with the version of the fullcalendar code I use, adding an extra digit if I need to release any maintenance versions of the gem itself.
+I am going to version this gem with the version of the FullCalendar code I use, adding an extra digit if I need to release any maintenance versions of the gem itself.

 ## Contributing